hundredrabbits/thebook/north_pacific_logbook.md

 The wind is turning gradually to the southwest, it is easy to self-steer with this point of sail.
 We lock the tiller with a bungee, trim the sails and let Pino do as it pleases.
 The sea is choppy though, our bow is jumping a little.

 ##### 1100
 I go below to prepare lunch.
-As I am cutting carrots, a big wave lifts us up and I fall from the starboard to the port side, my back striking the edge of the navigation table.
+As I am cutting carrots, a wave lifts us up, the boat rolls, and I fall from the starboard to the port side, my back striking the edge of the navigation table.
 My vision blanked out entirely.
 The pain was like a knife in my back and ribs.
 Devine asks me if I'm okay, after he hears me falling and yelling.
 "I'm fine."
 I say, but I always say that... even when I'm hurt.
 I try and get back to cutting things, but I feel faint, and have to go lie down before I fall again and really hurt myself.
 Devine asks me if I'm okay again, this time I say I'm not.
 Lying down did not help me, as the movement of the boat made it difficult to lay still.
 I wince with every passing wave.
 My ribs on my left-side are bruised, and I begin to worry... wondering if it would be hard to steer the boat.
 I couldn't let Devine do all the work, I just couldn't.
 For now though, I lie here, focusing on getting better.

 ##### 1200
 I feel better when sitting.
 I can't lie down.
 I go outside to try and drive, because I am hard-headed.
 I can't stand the thought of Devine having to drive for too long.
 I find that it isn't too painful to steer, especially if I use my right arm.
 It is hard to get in and out of the boat though, certain movements are too painful.
 The wind is increasing now, and we make rice and veg for lunch.
 This is what I'd started preparing before I had my little accident.
 I went back down below to finish, tying a rope behind me this time to make sure I wouldn't be knocked over again.
 I should have done this before, why didn't I do this before?!

 ##### 1400
-I can stand to drive for 2H periods, that is good.
+I can stand to drive for 2-hour periods, that is good.
 We will do shorter shifts tonight.

 ##### 1700
-The wind is blowing in the high 30's, with big waves building at our stern.
+The wind is at gale force, with big waves building at our stern.
 We are running under a triple-reefed main.
 We dread having to make dinner in such conditions.
 Fog is rolling in too, for the first time in this trip.

 ##### 1800
 Devine is doing a longer shift to give me time to rest.
 I took an advil for the pain.
 The rain begins then too...